Representing Those Facing A Temporary Restraining Order

-NJ law enforcement tends to err on the side of protecting alleged victims of domestic violence, which is why a person accused of domestic assault, domestic abuse, harassment, stalking, or some other form of domestic violence is likely to be subject to a temporary restraining order (TRO).
-Although it is relatively easy for an alleged victim to obtain a TRO, there are still strategies that an experienced criminal defense lawyer can use to help you fight the issuance of a final restraining order (FRO) and save you from the embarrassment and adverse legal consequences of getting a restraining order issued against you.
-Additionally, a qualified South Jersey domestic violence attorney can help you build a strong defense for your final restraining order hearing, which will determine whether a permanent restraining order should be issued.
+New Jersey law enforcement tends to err on the side of protecting alleged victims of domestic violence, which is why a person accused of domestic assault, domestic abuse, harassment, stalking, or some other form of domestic violence is likely to be subject to a temporary restraining order (TRO).
+Although it is relatively easy for an alleged victim to obtain a TRO, there are still strategies that an experienced criminal defense lawyer can use to help you fight the issuance of a final restraining order (FRO).

-Keep in mind that NJ domestic violence cases can involve both criminal proceedings and a restraining order hearing.
-Jill Cohen is an experienced Camden County criminal defense lawyer and domestic violence attorney who can represent you throughout the legal process in Winslow, Cherry Hill, Collingswood, Egg Harbor, Hammonton, or anywhere else in South Jersey.
-Attorney Cohen will fight to protect your rights and ensure that you stay out of jail and avoid a restraining order.
+I will fight to protect your rights and ensure that you stay out of jail and avoid a restraining order.
 The issuance of a final restraining order can have devastating consequences in your everyday life and in seeking and keeping employment.
-It is important to consult Ms. Cohen early to achieve the best result in your NJ domestic violence case.
+It is important to consult me early to achieve the best result in your case.

-The NJ Prevention of Domestic Violence Act, codified in N.J.S.A.
-2C:25-17, provides victims of domestic violence with the opportunity to seek a protective order to prevent their alleged abuser from making contact with them.
+The New Jersey Prevention of Domestic Violence Act provides victims of domestic violence with the opportunity to seek a protective order to prevent their alleged abuser from making contact with them.
 When there is an allegation of certain violent acts – called “predicate acts of domestic violence” – then the victim may be able to obtain a temporary restraining order (TRO) against the alleged offender.

-Once a TRO is in place, you will have to appear at a final restraining order hearing within 10 days.
-At that hearing, a judge in the Superior Court, Family Division will determine whether a permanent restraining order should be put in place against you.
-Vigorous defense is essential to avoid the consequences of a final restraining order.
-Finding a lawyer who is experienced in negotiation is imperative if you hope to avoid the issuance of a final restraining order.
-Camden domestic violence attorney Jill Cohen has longstanding relationships with the Judges in Family Court and can obtain the best results in your domestic violence case.
+Once a TRO is in place, you will have to appear at a final restraining order (FRO) hearing within 10 days.
+At that hearing, a judge in the Superior Court, Family Division, will determine whether a permanent restraining order should be put in place against you.
+A vigorous defense is essential to avoid the consequences of a final restraining order.
+My experience in negotiation is an asset when we are working to avoid the issuance of a FRO.